-- (°) Those who pleaded the causes of individuals were nearly all senators, and exacted for this service very heavy sums under the title of fees.
-(Titus Livius, XXXIV.
-4.) - (2) "The days following, Servius Tullius caused a report to be drawn up of the insolvent debtors, of their creditors, and of the respective amount of their debts.
-When this was prepared, he caused counters to be established in the Forum, and, in public view, repaid the lenders whatever was due to them."
-(Dionysius of Halicarnassus, IV.
-10.) - (s) "Servilius caused a herald to proclaim that all persons were forbidden to seize, sell, or retain in pledge the goods of Romans who served against the Volsci, or to take away their children, or any one of their family, for any contract whatever."-"An old man complains that his creditor has reduced him to slavery: he declares loudly that he was born free, that he had served in all the campaigns as long as his age permitted, that he was in twenty-eight battles, where he had several times gained the prize of valor; but that, since the times had become bad, and the Republic was reduced to the last extremity, he had been constrained to borrow money to pay the taxes.
-'After that,' he added, 'having no longer wherewith to pay my debts, my merciless creditor has reduced me to slavery, with my two children; and, because I expostulated slightly when he ordered me to do things which were too difficult, caused me to be disgracefully beaten with several blows."
-(Year of Rome, 259.)
+(1) "Servilius caused a herald to proclaim that all persons were forbidden te seize, sell, or retain in pledge the goods of Romans who served against the Volsci, or to take away their children, or any one of their family, for any contract whatever."-" An old man complains that his creditor has reduced him to slavery : he deelares loudly that he was born free, that he had served in all the campaigns as long as his age permitted, that he was in twenty-eight battles, where he had several times gained the prize of valour; but that, since the times had become bad, and the Republic was reduced to the last extremity, be had been constrained to borrow money to pay the taxes.
+After that, he added, having no longer wherewith to pay my debts, my merciless creditor has reduced me to slavery with my two children, and, because I expostulated slightly when he ordered me to do things which were too difficult, caused me to be disgracefully beaten with several blows."
+(Year of Rome 259.)
 (Dionysius of Halicarnassus, VI.
-29.)-"The creditors contributed to the insurrection of the populace; they cast aside all moderation, but threw their debtors into prison, and treated them like the slaves whom they would have bought for money."
-(Year of Rome, 254.)
-(Dionysius of Halicarnassus, V. 53.) - (\) "The poor, especially those who were not in a condition to pay their debts, who formed the greatest number, refused to take arms, and would hold no communication us to conquer the enemies without, if our creditors put us in bonds for the debts we have contracted?
-What advantage shall we have in strengthening the empire of Rome, if we cannot preserve our personal liberty?"(1) Yet the patricians, who contributed more than the others to the costs of the war, demanded of their debtors, not without reason, the payment of the money they had advanced; and hence arose perpetual dissensions.(2)
+29.)-"The creditors contributed to the insurrection of the populace, they cast aside all moderation, but threw their debtors into prion, and treated them like the slaves whom they would have bought for money."
+(Year of Rome 254.)
+(Dionysius of Halicarnassus, V. 53.)

+(2) "The poor, especially those who were not in condition to pay their debts, who formed the greatest number, refused to take arms, and would hold no communication with the patricians, until the Senate should pass a law for the abolition of debts."
+(Year of Rome 256.)
+(Dionysius of Halicarnassus, V. 63.)
+(2) Dionysius of Halicarnassus, V. 64.